Meet the Winemaker

 In 2015, the yields were very low due to four years of drought.
 I was fortunate to pick three great vineyards: Oak Canyon Ranch, E & S Vineyard...(E & S, for Ed & Shirley!) and a private, un-named vineyard in St. Helena that we blended a little Cabernet Franc and Merlot from Oakville into to make Sam's Pick Cabernet sauvignon.

 In 2016, 2017 & 2018, we picked only the Oak Canyon Ranch and E & S - now named Flying J’s vineyards in Coombsville.

 At each harvest and for each vineyard, we hand sort the grapes then pull jacks and “mog” (material other than grape) by hand after mechanically destemming.

 All vintages are aged in a recipe of new and “once burned” Quintessence or American oak barrels for 28 to 33 months.
 “I want the vineyard to be the meat of my dish and the barrels are my spice rack.” says Stephanie Trotter Zacharia

 Once bottled and with proper cellaring, all Trotter 1/16 wines will develop beautifully for many years.

 Why 1/16th ?

-A soft pretzel baker, Tom Trotter (bottom left) along with wife Peg (bottom right) had sixteen (16!) children in Philadelphia, PA.
+In Philadelphia, Pennsylvania, a soft pretzel baker, Tom Trotter (bottom row, left) along with wife Peg (bottom row, right) had sixteen (16!) children.
+1/16th!